-Outcome Key Objective Strategic Actions Applicable Areas Responsibilities Higher Economic Vibrancy Attract a wide range of businesses now and into the future Rezone Industrial land (currently IN3Z) along the northern side of Heidelberg Road to predominantly C2Z.
-All precincts Darebin City Council Ensure employment- generating land uses are attracted to and retained within the corridor Retain the Commercial 2 Zone on the south side of Heidelberg Road as per adopted Yarra SEES 2018.
+Outcome Key Objective Strategic Actions Applicable Areas Responsibilities Higher Economic Vibrancy Attract a wide range of businesses now and into the future Review the zoning of Industrial land (currently IN3Z) along the northern side of Heidelberg Road.
+Consider the directions provided in the Darebin Economic Land Use Strategy, the Darebin Creative and Cultural Framework and Implementation Plan, and in any additional strategic work deemed necessary for determining the future zoning of the IN3Z land.
+All precincts Darebin City Council Darebin City Council Ensure employment- generating land uses are attracted to and retained within the corridor Retain the Commercial 2 Zone on the south side of Heidelberg Road as per adopted Yarra SEES 2018.
 Rezone land as part of the Alphington Village development from MUZ to C1Z.
-Station Street Precinct Heidelberg Road NAC Precinct Yarra City Council Yarra City Council Community well-being Support locating community services closer to their likely area of need Support the provision of community infrastructure as per APM Development Plan and relevant planning permits.
-Heidelberg Road NAC Precinct Yarra City Council Increase housing diversity and affordability along Support moderate housing change allowed by the applicable zone and direction in respective housing strategies/policies.
-All precincts Darebin and Yarra City Council the Heidelberg Road Corridor Encourage a mix of dwelling types in new significant development to support household diversity.
-Heidelberg NAC Precinct Darebin City Council Pursue the provision of social and/or affordable housing as part of rezoning, and in significant redevelopments along the corridor (as per the City of Yarra's Social and Affordable Housing Strategy 2019, where within the City of Yarra).
-All precincts Darebin and Yarra City Council Pursue new open space opportunities north of Heidelberg Road Advocate to the State Government to ensure that if the Fairfield rail spur site is redeveloped, that it includes open space to serve the local community.
-Adjacent to Heidelberg Road NAC Precinct Darebin City Council
+Station Street Precincts Heidelberg Road NAC Yarra City Council Yarra City Council Community well-being Support locating community services closer to their likely area of need Support the provision of community infrastructure as per APM Development Plan and relevant planning permits.
+Heidelberg Road NAC Yarra City Council Increase housing diversity and affordability along the Heidelberg Road Corridor Support moderate housing change allowed by the applicable zone and direction in respective housing strategies/policies.
+Encourage a mix of dwelling types in new significant development along the corridor to support household diversity.
+Pursue the provision of social and/or affordable housing as part of rezoning, and in significant redevelopments along the corridor (as per the City of Yarra's Social and Affordable Housing Strategy 2019, where within the City of Yarra).
+Advocate to the State Government to ensure that any residential use on the Fairfield Rail Spur site be exclusively for public or social housing at accessible locations on the site (while maintaining a shared user path connection between the Fairfield Station and the Heidelberg Road NAC).
+All precincts All precincts All precincts Adjacent to Heidelberg Road NAC Darebin and Yarra City Council Darebin City Council Darebin and Yarra City Council Darebin City Council Pursue new green space opportunities north of Heidelberg Road Advocate to the State Government to ensure that the Fairfield rail spur site has a linear park through the length of the site and provides open space to serve the local community, such as skate facilities and basketball/netball half court.
+Adjacent to Heidelberg Road NAC Darebin City Council